GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 ## Preference Log

+- 2026-08-16: Established the initial theory-to-implementation documentation bridge; the later two-part single-source rule below supersedes duplication of theory in function-local LL Doxygen.
+- 2026-08-16: Made reviewed peripheral `.md` files the canonical long-form Doxygen pages, required public Driver/LL groups and the generated project navigation page to reference them, and kept planning/TODO material excluded.
+- 2026-08-16: Required each canonical peripheral guide to contain Theory with Register Mapping Bridge followed by Implementation with Theory Bridge, and prohibited duplicating that theory in source Doxygen.
 - 2026-08-15: Required every macro or symbolic constant used as a Doxygen `@ref` target to be enclosed in backticks in all documentation contexts.
 - 2026-08-15: Assigned peripheral clock-gate query/mutation to RCC/application,